Baci-Ak/Intelligent-Book-Recommendation-System/README.md

 ## Usage

-1. Populate the required CSV files (`Users.csv`, `Books.csv`, and `Book-Rating.csv`) with user, book, and rating information.
+1. Populate the required CSV files (`Users.csv`, `Books.csv`, and `Book-Rating.csv`) with user, book, and rating information on your working directory.
-2. Run the `load_dataset_module` to retrieve and structure data.
-3. Use the `similarity_module` to compute similarity scores using different metrics.
-4. Interact with the `test_module` to query and display similarity between users and books.
+2. Run the `using_the_system.ipynb` to interact with the system, query and display similarity between users and books.

 ## Contributing